AD-ASTRA-AI-Enabled-Cloud-Compliance/AD-ASTRA/docs/development/documentation/frontend-docs/intelligence_assistance_ pipeline/README.md

 📚 1.4 Supported Use Cases 📚📚📚📚📚📚📚📚📚📚
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-✅ Example Use Cases Fully Supported:
+✅ Example of various Use Cases fully Supported:

                             🔍 “What PCI DSS rules am I currently violating on my S3 buckets?”

                             🔄 “How do I remediate NIST CSF PR.AC-1 violations automatically?”

                             📖 “Explain HIPAA 164.308(a)(1)(ii)(A) in simple terms.”

                             🧭 “What’s the difference between security group and NACL violations?”

                             🧩 “Suggest an IAM policy update for principle of least privilege for function XYZ.”

                             🎯 “Which rules most frequently triggered failures in the past 3 months?”

 🧬 1.5 Alignment with Platform Philosophy 🧬🧬🧬🧬🧬🧬🧬🧬🧬🧬🧬🧬🧬
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This pipeline is not just a chat interface, but an intelligent assistant embedded into the compliance lifecycle, enabling:
+Pipeline is not just a chat interface, but an intelligent assistant embedded into the compliance lifecycle, enabling:

-                                                        🔄 Conversational compliance debugging
+                                          🔄 Conversational compliance debugging.

-                                                        🚀 Accelerated onboarding for non-technical users
+                                          🚀 Accelerated onboarding for non-technical users.

-                                                        🧘 Reduction of knowledge silos across teams 🔐 Faster mitigation through guided, explainable AI
+                                          🧘 Reduction of knowledge silos across teams.

+                                          🔐 Faster mitigation through guided, explainable AI

 🏗️ 1.6 Strategic Differentiators 🏗️🏗️🏗️🏗️🏗️🏗️🏗️🏗️🏗️🏗️🏗️